lambdaclass/concrete/docs/PURE_CORE_PROOF_ARC.md

 - Trusted bodies (Bytes internals) are refined against models, never "proved" directly — the trusted-boundary class remains visible.

+## Slice 2 status (2026-07-16, in progress)

+**Stage 1 — numeric checked helpers: DONE.** Five more kernel-backed links (9 total): `NonZeroU32/NonZeroU64/Port::try_new` (one shared spec+theorem, `iff` coverage over all values) and `NonZeroU32::try_from_u64` / `Port::try_from_u32` (shared parameterized spec `numericTryFromExpr max`, instantiated at u32::MAX / u16::MAX).
+Narrowing casts in the try_from pair are guard-dominated, so the model's identity `cast` is faithful on every reached path — noted in the spec docstring.

+**Finding en route (fixed): spec-drift coverage was silently keyed.** The drift check looks specs up by the registry entry's QUALIFIED name; slice 1's keys (`option.map` vs `std.option.option_Option_map`) never matched, so the spec↔source comparison silently did not run for the stdlib links — fingerprint freshness ran, the model tie did not.
+Fixed three ways:
+1. slice-1 spec keys re-qualified;
+2. one shared lookup (`Proof.specFor`) now feeds BOTH the drift check and a new per-entry `proof-status` line — `spec: drift-checked` / `spec: NOT drift-covered` — so the rendered state is a faithful witness of what the drift check consulted (no more silent-uncovered);
+3. the gate requires all 9 std links `drift-checked` and 0 uncovered.
+The `fabricated_proof` adversarial fixture now visibly renders `NOT drift-covered`, which is that fixture doing its job.

+Remaining in slice 2: a crc32 `while_`-loop fact (first loop-invariant proof) and one checked text/path conversion contract.

 ## Sequencing after slice 1

 Only after slice 1's DoD holds end-to-end (stable names, exact manifest